acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/api-modules.md

 ### [widget](#module/addon-kit/widget) ###

-A widget is a small piece of HTML content that is permanently displayed in the Firefox 4 [add-on bar](https://developer.mozilla.org/en/The_add-on_bar).
+A widget is a small piece of HTML content which is permanently displayed in the Firefox 4 [add-on bar](https://developer.mozilla.org/en/The_add-on_bar).

 Widgets are generally used in one of two different contexts: